 Can I bring snacks to my players’ practices and games?

-We certainly encourage healthy eating along with the physical activity.
+We certainly encourage healthy eating along with physical activity.
 However, we ask that all food and beverages be kept off our basketball courts during practices and games.
 Please make sure that any trash is put in the proper receptacles and not left in our basketball gyms.
 Only water in resealable containers should be brought into our basketball gyms.
 Please do your part to avoid spills, as the risk of injury increases with puddles on the courts!

 Do you offer financial assistance?